plgagne/Game-Boy-Essentials/website/drafts/Yoshi's Cookie.md

 ## Short explanation and light review

-*Yoshi's Cookie* is fine.
-It's just as good as other contemporary puzzle games.
-It's not going to enlighten your life or break anybody's brain with its inventive concept.
-You'll pull it out, play it because it is not another falling block puzzle game.
-Its blocks fall from both the top and right side you see.
-It's fine.

-these days, a puzzle game with this few amount of features would be derided.
-Back in 1992 it was good enough to warrant your attention.
+*Yoshi's Cookie* is a unimpressive game with a beautiful premise.
+These days, a puzzle game with this few amount of features would be derided.
+Back in 1992 it was good enough to warrant a small portion of your essential attention because of its marketing.

 ## Moving on to the more varied and impressive SNES version